blackhatdk/PRODIGY_CS_04_SIMPLE-KEYLOGGER/README.md

 # Requirement

-I recommended to run as python IDE like Pythoncharm,python.
+I recommended to run as python IDE like Pythoncharm, python.

 ```pip install pynput```